billhu0/billhu-hexo-blog/source/_posts/36_r_jupyter.md

 ---
-title: "Use R language in jupyter notebook"
+title: "Using R programming language in jupyter notebook"
 date: 2022-10-12 10:48:00
 description: Install R kernal and use R language in jupyter notebook
 categories: